 Fitting semi-flexible solar panels for motorhomes.

 For curved roofs consider using SunWorks semi-flexible solar panels.
 This kind of panel can be bent to follow the contours of a curved surface.
 They are very convenient in areas where a rigid panel would not sit flat on the roof.
-All of our semi-flexible panels can be bent up to 30%.
-That’s 30 cm deflection on a 100 watt panel!
+Our semi-flexible panels can be bent up to 20%.
+That’s 20 cm deflection on a 100 watt panel!

 Can I expand my existing system?

 Whichever solar panel you choose, it has to be connected to your battery via an electronic charge controller.
-The charge controller protects the battery from overcharge, and can also increase the life of the battery.
-They are available as ‘single battery’ types that will charge either your engine or leisure battery, or as ‘dual battery’ type which will charge both your engine and leisure batteries from the same solar panel.
+A good quality charge controller protects the battery from overcharge and will substantially increase the life of the battery.
+They are available as ‘single battery’ types that will charge one battery, or as ‘dual battery’ types which will charge both your engine and leisure batteries from the same solar panel.